THCSC/native-barcode-scanner/README.md

 # native-barcode-scanner

-A Native Expo Module for interacting with physical scanner, in react native.
+A Native Expo Module for interacting with a physical scanner, in react native.

+Currently supports following manufactures and models:

+- Newland
+    - MT9055

 # Installation in bare React Native projects